|Nutrition Facts (per serving)|

 This recipe calls for live whole crabs, which are then boiled and shelled.
 The crab meat and roe are combined with milk and heavy cream, as well as seasonings and a bit of dry sherry to create a thick and luxurious soup.

-- 12 female Atlantic Blue crabs (live, each about 4 inches wide)
+12 female Atlantic blue crabs, about 4 inches wide

 Gather the ingredients.

 Bring 4 quarts water and 2 tablespoons of salt to a boil in a large (about 8-quart) kettle.
 Drop in the crabs and return the water to a boil.
 Cook for 15 minutes.